-The first person to introduce word geography was a Greek philosophy called Eratothenese (276-194).
+The first person to introduce a word geography was a Greek philosopher called Eratothenese (276-194).
 Hence word geography originated from two Greek words such as Geo means Earth and grapho means To draw or to describe.
 In short, geography means to describe the earth.
 Ore is a description of the earth.
 Therefore the combination of these two words we get Geography.

 What is Geography?

 Geography is the study of distribution and interrelationship of phenomena in relation to the earth's surface.
 Or is the scientific study of the earth as a home for humankind.
 Is a study of human and relation to his or her environment.
 Is a scientific study of spatial distribution or variation of any physical or natural.

 As we have discussed the geography deals with the distribution of geographical phenomena.
 Now let divide this great subject into branches:-

 1. Physical geography

 2. Human and economic geography

 This branches of geography deal with the study of landforms, their formation, processes and distribution.
 In short physical geography examine natural processes.

 This branch examines economic, social and behaviour processes.
 In other words, human and economic geography deals with human activities.